Characterizing Distances of Networks on the Tensor Manifold: Application To Network Characterization

-Given that we are focused network control, we employ an approximated graph Laplacian as our matrix-based model whose structure provides a global representation of a given network with many useful properties that are intrinsically tied to system functionality.
+Given our interest in network control, a natural network model for encapsulation is an approximated graph Laplacian whose structure provides a global representation of a given network with many useful properties that are intrinsically tied to system functionality.
 While a complete review is beyond the scope of this note (we refer the reader to \cite {Chung}), a few areas that have garnered attention have included construction of expander graphs \cite{Widgerson} to Cheegers inequality with increasing attention on connections between spectral graph theory and its respective geometry \cite{Jost}.
 Mathematically, one can define the Laplacian operator for a specific network as $\Delta f(x)= f(x) - \sum_y f(y)\mu_x(y)$ with $f$ being a real-valued function which coincides with the usual normalized graph Laplacian given by:

 It is interesting to note in this connection that if $k \leq \kappa(x,y)$ is a lower bound for Ricci curvature defined in equation (\ref{eq:Ollivier}), then the eigenvalues of Laplacian is bounded $k \leq \lambda_2 \leq . . . \leq \lambda_N \leq 2-k$ \cite{Jost}.
 This relationship is important since $2-\lambda_N$ measures the deviation of the graph from being bipartite, i.e., a graph whose vertices can be divided into two disjoints sets $U$ and $V$ such that every edge connects a vertex in $U$ to one in $V$.
 As such ideas appear in resource allocation and control, the study of such structures in the time-varying setting motivate our focus on the Laplacian matrix.
 Lastly, while one can form a normalized Laplacian with unitary trace, we note that the Laplacian matrix by definition is a positive semi-definite matrix.
 Therefore, to enforce positive definiteness, we utilized an approximated Laplacian $\hat{L}:= L+\epsilon_LI$ where $0<\epsilon_L << 1$ such that $x^{T}\hat{L}x>0$ for all nonzero $x\in \mathbb{R}^{n}$.